Democrats fire back as Trump announces presidential bid

 “Trump failed America,” the video concludes after attacking Trump on abortion, the economy and Jan.
 6.

-A reporter asked Biden and French President Emmanuel Macron at the G20 summit in Indonesia if they had a reaction to Trump’s announcement.
+A reporter asked Biden and French President Emmanuel Macron at the Group of 20 summit in Indonesia if they had a reaction to Trump’s announcement.
 The two shared a faint smile and Biden said “not really,” while Macron stayed silent.

 Biden has not formally announced a reelection bid but has indicated he intends to run again, pointing to early 2023 for when to expect an official decision.